SarodeMaruthiRao/JavaScript/README.md

    node filename.js
    ```

-4. Follow the folders in sequence to learn JavaScript step by step.
+4. Practice the examples provided in each section.

 ## 🎯 Learning Path